Men’s Health Gummies: The Hard Part Is the Gummy

 Flavor is more than taste—it's also a stability plan

-Flavor is usually treated like a branding conversation.
-In gummy manufacturing, flavor is also a tool for managing shelf-life perception.
-A gummy that tastes great on day one can taste noticeably different later if the system wasn’t designed to age well.
+Flavor gets treated like a branding conversation.
+In gummy manufacturing, flavor is a tool for managing shelf-life perception.
+A gummy that tastes great on day one might taste different later if the system wasn't built to age.

 That’s why a serious stability plan includes sensory checkpoints, not just lab numbers.